‘American Horror Story’ Creator Ryan Murphy Talks World Building

-American Horror Story wasn’t the start of Ryan Murphy’s career as a television producer, but it did shoot him into legendary status in Hollywood that his given him the biggest platform of his life.
-It is generally accepted that the American Horror Story creator is the one who popularized the modern anthology fictional TV series, with each season serving as a separate story and featuring a revolving door of troupe actors that have been magnificent to say the least.
+American Horror Story wasn’t the start of Ryan Murphy’s career as a television producer, but it did shoot him into legendary status in Hollywood that has given him the biggest platform of his life.
+It is generally accepted that the American Horror Story creator is the one who popularized the modern anthology fictional TV series, with each season serving as a separate story and featuring a revolving door of troupe actors that have been magnificent, to say the least.

 Ryan Murphy’s FEUD is getting Critics Consensus.